swethaletsbuzz/mastercard-project/README.md

  If originCity and destinationCity are connected via a path, the output would be ```YES```
  If either of the parameter is not present or the cities are not connected, the output would be ```NO```

- <b> Algorith used for connections </b>
+ <b> Algorithm used for connections </b>
  This is a typical problem of finding a path in a connected graph.
-The algorith used here is <I>Breadth First Search</I>
+The algorithm used here is <I>Breadth First Search.</I>
  We construct the graph using the cities files provided during application startup.
 The code is present in <I>Graph.java</I> and then use BFS to check if the two given cities are connected.

  <b>Future enhancements</b>